 Each Thursday evening, following the market pickup, the market will reopen with a list of available products for the week.
 The market generates a list that is sent to everyone with an account, by e-mail.
-Customers must place their order for the week any time after that email goes out, but no later than Tuesday evening at 8pm.
+Customers must place their order for the week any time after that email goes out, but no later than Tuesday morning at 8am.
 Orders are placed here on our website.

 Growers receive notification of their orders Tuesdays at 8pm, and harvest on Wednesday and Thursday.